Paramasivan

 Paramasivan is a 2006 Indian Tamil-language action thriller film written and directed by P. Vasu and produced by S. Ramesh Babu.
 The film stars Ajith Kumar in the main lead role alongside Laila, Vivek, Prakash Raj and Jayaram.
-It was released on 14 January 2006 to generally positive reviews and was a commercial success.
-The film was a remake of the Hindi-language film Kartoos (1999) starring Sanjay Dutt, Jackie Shroff and Manisha Koirala.
+It was released on 14 January 2006.

 Plot

 Subramaniyam Siva is in jail, awaiting the death sentence for killing corrupt and evil members of the police force who had killed his father SI Ganapathy and sister.
-SP of Police 'Nethiadi' Nandakumar is an honest, fearless police officer who has been given the mission to flush out the terrorist outfit behind the Coimbatore blasts.
-He decides to employ unconventional methods to fulfill his mission and engages Siva to assist him, renaming him Paramasivan, changing his look (cutting his Jaṭā hair), and giving him a single-point agenda – trace out and erase the people responsible for the Coimbatore blasts.
-Unaware to Paramasivan, Nandakumar intends on killing him after the mission is completed.
+SP "Nethiadi" Nandakumar is an honest, fearless police officer who has been given the mission to flush out the terrorist outfit behind the Coimbatore blasts.
+He decides to employ unconventional methods to fulfill his mission.
+He Siva to assist him, renaming him Paramasivan, changing his appearance (cutting his Jaṭā hair), and giving him a single-point agenda: trace out and erase the people responsible for the Coimbatore blasts.
+Unaware to Paramasivan, Nandakumar intends to kill him after the mission is completed.

-The fly in the ointment is played by CBI officer Nair, who is out to trace Paramasivan and stop his unlawful activities.
-His assistant SI Agniputran, provides lighter moments.
+The fly in the ointment is CBI officer Nair, who is out to trace Paramasivan and stop his unlawful activities.
+His assistant SI Agniputran provides lighter moments.
 How Paramasivan finishes the villains and his job forms the rest of the story.
-Paramasivan learns of Nandakumar's idea to kill him after the mission during the last few scenes where Nair intervenes.
+Paramasivan learns of Nandakumar's plan to kill him after the mission during the last few scenes, where Nair intervenes.
 Eventually, Paramasivan is forgiven and starts a new life with his lover Malar.